emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 ## Quirks

-- I've lived in Ghana where I volunteered as a teacher and accidentally became the king of the village I lived it.
+- I've lived in Ghana where I volunteered as a teacher and accidentally became the king of the village I lived in.
 - For a year I traveled in southeast Asia, the States, and South Africa while I was building an edtech startup.
 It failed.
 That's when I realized I need to learn how to code.
 - I joined a music group and toured a dozen countries.
 My highlight was a Spanish solo for 6k Mexicans.
 (For the record, I'm a terrible singer.
 I only got the opportunity because the three first options were sick.)
 - I run every morning, only wear black, and I own less than a hundred objects.